December, 2024

 Day 5: Back to Dubai

 We had an 'lazy' morning, went to the gym in the hotel, and enjoyed breakfast.
 At 9:30am the driver picked us up to drop us at the airport.
 At 1:40pm: we flew back to Dubai.
 What a wonderful experience this was..!
-Here are our findings:
+Here are our findings in a nutshell:

-• Time difference 1 hour and 48 minutes ahead of Dubai
+• The time difference 1 hour+48 minutes ahead of Dubai.

 • ‘NAMASTE’ is their greeting, meaning, in the simplest way, hello.
 Literally translated it means ‘I bow to you’.
 When someone says Namaste, they’re doing more than just saying hello and making a bow, it has a spiritual meaning.
 They’re saying ‘The spirit in me honors the spirit in you’.